 As a community of white hats, we must respect our adversaries and spin the chessboard.
 The proper strategy for your organization is to build a structure that inhibits the free movement of the adversary once they penetrate your system.
 We must transform our castles into prisons.

 [Check out the two-day Dark Reading Cybersecurity Crash Course at Interop ITX, May 15 & 16, where Dark Reading editors and some of the industry's top cybersecurity experts will share the latest data security trends and best practices.]

-Tom Kellermann is the chief cybersecurity officer for Carbon Black Inc. Prior to joining Carbon Black, Tom was the CEO and founder of Strategic Cyber Ventures.
-On January 19, 2017 Tom was appointed the Wilson Center's Global Fellow for Cyber Policy in 2017.
+Tom Kellermann is the head cybersecurity strategist at VMware Carbon Black.
+Prior to joining VMware Carbon Black, Tom was the CEO and founder of Strategic Cyber Ventures.
+In January 2017, Tom was appointed the Wilson Center's Global Fellow for Cyber Policy.
 Tom previously ...
 View Full Bio